 After surgery, you’re likely to spend one or two nights at the hospital to recover.
 If drains have been used the surgeon may leave them in for a few more days, and ask you to come back into the practice to have them removed.

-During your recovery, you should expect some bruising and swelling, minimal bleeding, and pain along the wound on your back while you’re healing.
-You will be prescribed painkillers to help ease discomfort and some antibiotics to prevent infection.
+During your recovery, you should expect some bruising and swelling, bleeding, and pain along the wound on your back.
+Your surgeon will prescribe painkillers to help ease discomfort as well as, some antibiotics to prevent infection.
 You will be given instructions on how you can change your wound dressing and take care of yourself post-operatively.

 Avoid showering and getting water on your wound for the first couple of days after surgery.
 You can usually go back to work 10-14 days depending on the type of work you do.
 The surgeon will advise this during your consultation.
 Healing from back lift surgery can be tiring and physically demanding.
 You will be issued a compression garment to be worn for a designated amount of time – usually 4-6 weeks.

 Risks and Complications of Bra line Back Lift Surgery

 Bra Line Back Lift surgery, like any surgical procedure, carries potential risks and complications.
 It’s crucial to have a comprehensive understanding of these potential issues before undergoing the surgery.
 While complications are relatively rare, they can occur.
 Some of the potential risks and complications associated with Bra Line Back Lift surgery include: